Jeiwan/jeiwan.github.io/content/posts/evaluating-defi-strategy-in-foundry.md

 The fork mode is a great emulation environment that allows to interact with the Ethereum mainnet without paying for gas.

+> It's worth noting that blockchain state changes each block, so it's very likely that, at the moment when you're reading this post, the above command will fail.
+To debug the failure run it with high verbosity level:
+`forge test --fork-url=$NODE_URL -vvvv`
+You'll likely to see different numbers in the test assertions and you would need to update them.

 That's it!
 I hope you learned something new.
 Next time I'll show how to run such strategy without writing and deploying a strategy contract.
 Stay tuned!